meenulekha/tp/docs/UserGuide.md

 **Examples:**

-- `link 1 2 3` returns a csv file with the contact information of participants 1, 2, and 3
+- `link 1 2 3` returns a csv file with the information of people with index 1, 2, and 3
-- `link 1` returns a csv file with the contact information of participant 1
+- `link 1` returns a csv file with the information of person with index 1
-- `link 1 2 3 4 5` returns a csv file with the contact information of participants 1, 2, 3, 4, and 5
+- `link 1 2 3 4 5` returns a csv file with the information of people 1, 2, 3, 4, and 5

 <div markdown="block" class="alert alert-warning">